SMUELDigital/ComfyUI-ONSET/README.md

 # ComfyUI-ONSET
-ComfyUI with Camera Settings and some onset tools (WIP)
+ComfyUI ONSET with Camera Settings and some onset tools (WIP)

-This project is definitely WIP and I would be happy to receive your comments or help to develope a standard for camera settings in ComfyUI.
+This project is definitely WIP and I would be happy to receive your comments or help to develope a standard for camera settings and onset tools for ComfyUI.
-Please feel free to reach out.
+Please feel free to reach out or add your help.
-Cheers,